 Companies such as UBER, Facebook, Tesla and Airbnb are built on STEAM.

 Concept-based learning is science, it's mathematics, it's technology, it's engineering.
-The arts arrive when students communicate and present their findings in creative and innovative ways.
+The arts arrive when learners communicate and present their findings in creative and innovative ways.

-Concept-based learning is all about the educational journey and the skills students learn on their way to mastery of curriculum topics.
-The skills students learn on the way prepare them to be active, functional and happy members of society.
+Concept-based learning is all about the educational journey and the skills learners learn on their way to mastery of curriculum topics.
+The skills learners learn on the way prepare them to be active, functional and happy members of society.

 Decorated educator, John Gatto states: